Who should be concerned about the sun and heat while visiting Disney World?

 EVERYONE visiting Disney World needs to take reasonable precautions because of the climate.
+This is especially true of the warmer, wetter months.
 We’ll discuss what you can do to have a more comfortable and safe trip.

 What’s the Florida weather really like?